mcanite/https---github.com-mcanite-PHP-Session-Tutorial-Lab/README.md

 ## Why Should I Use PHP Sessions?
 As stated above, PHP sessions are one method for storing user data on a server, as opposed to storing data on the browser like cookies do.

+Cookies are another method for storing user data, though these are stored on a user's computer, which users can modify for malicious purposes.

 # Tutorial
 ## Starting a PHP Session
-In order to start your PHP session, you’ll have to open your session with the following line of code:
+In order to start your PHP session, you’ll have to open your session with the following lines of code:

 ```
 <?php